-Appellants assert that consideration of the impact on the communities should go beyond "educational impact."
-(Harrison, W. Exceptions at 29-30).
-They cite to Concerned Citizens of Seven, et al. v.
-Bd. of Educ. of Anne Arundel Cnty, 7 Op.
-MSBE 654 (1997), in which we affirmed the ALJ's proposed decision stating that the inability of students to participate in after school activities, such as sports offered through the recreation council, was "a valid consideration relating to the impact on the community" even though it was "not directly related to school."
-That case predated Marsh v.
+3 We note that consideration of impact on the community is limited to the educational impact.
+See Marsh v.
 Allegany County Bd. of Educ., MSBE Op.
-No. 05-99 at (ALJ) 50-51 (2005), in which we held that "[t]he BOE's only responsibility under the regulatory scheme is to assess the education-related impact a school closing has on the community.
-It is not required to assess the impact a school closing has on civic groups, nor is it required to assess the loss of the school building as a place of shelter."
+No. 05-99 at ALJ 50-51(2005)(stating that "[t]he BOE's only responsibility under the regulatory scheme is to assess the education-related impact a school closing has on the community.
+It is not required to assess the impact a school closing has on civic groups, nor is it required to assess the loss of the school building as a place of shelter.").